-To lock any door with the door-lock knob from the outside, push the door-lock knob to the lock position and close the door.
-This does not operate the other door locks.
+To lock either front door with the door-lock knob from the outside, push the door-lock knob to the lock position and close the door (pulling the door handle is not required).

-When locking the doors this way, be careful not to leave the key inside the vehicle.
+When locking the doors using the door-lock knob from the outside, be careful not to leave the key inside the vehicle.